- What is audience analysis?

 Unpacking audience insights from petabytes of unstructured data lying across digital and social channels, as well as segmenting customers, is not possible — without leveraging advanced artificial intelligence (AI).

-The world’s leading brands use Sprinklr Modern Research to better understand their target audience across modern channels, including social media, review sites, and blogs.
+The world’s leading brands use Sprinklr Insights to better understand their target audience across modern channels, including social media, review sites, and blogs.
 You, too, can understand what your audience wants – in an instant by:

 Spotting audiences based on interests in 30+ areas, such as entertainment, sports, and technology — and capitalize on key demographic and behavioral insights.